 And in between those is a Laserdisc and the unopened cassette tape of the soundtrack.
 I’ve had the CD.
 In fact I probably still do somewhere but if I see an unopened one I’ll snag it.
 I’d like the vinyl though, I’ve never had that.

-I guess what I’m showcasing here is I only have Pump Up The Volume on VHS twice, Laserdisc, DVD, iTunes, a sealed soundtrack, and the press kit; I’m still looking for more.
+I guess what I’m showcasing here is I only have Pump Up The Volume on VHS twice, Laserdisc, DVD, Digital, a sealed soundtrack, he press kit and a VCD; I’m still looking for more.